apostrophecms/apostrophe-review-and-deploy/README.md

 Once the module is enabled, a "Review" button will appear in the admin bar.

 *Currently only sitewide admins may initiate, complete and deploy content via reviews.
-TODO: add more nuance, but keep in mind the implications of being able to push an entire locale live to production.*
+TODO: add more nuance here, but keep in mind the considerable implications of being able to push an entire locale live to production.*

 As a sitewide admin, click "Reviews," then "Add Review."
 Give the review a title, such as "September review of en locale."